 Dulwich is a unique area with an exceptionally busy school run - more than 10,000 pupils aged 4+ going to 18 schools within a 1 mile radius.
 Many children in this area are regularly driven short distances because their parents do not feel that there is a safe and practical alternative.

 - We provide an ongoing forum to prioritise road safety interventions, share good practice and find common solutions.

-- We supported Bessemer Grange School Street - first school street in Southwark.
+- We supported Bessemer Grange School Street - the first school street in Southwark.

-- We are part of Southwark Council's Cleaner Air for Southwark Schools group.
+- We are members of Southwark Council's Cleaner Air for Southwark Schools group.

 - We are members of Southwark Council's Walking Joint Steering Group.